-Nigeria is Africa’s largest proven market for Decentralised Renewable Energy (DRE), yet the market struggles to scale due to several challenges, mainly from the various import duties and associated levies imposed on solar-PV systems.
-Initially, solar panels were exempted from import duties and other levies but were, however, applied separately to the other components that accompanied the panels such as batteries, inverters, charge controllers, and associated DC appliances.
-But in early 2018, solar panels, which were hitherto duty exempt, joined this list with a 5% import duty and 5% VAT slammed by the Nigeria Customs Service (NCS).
+Nigeria is Africa’s largest proven market for Decentralised Renewable Energy (DRE), yet the market struggles to scale due to several challenges, mainly from the various import duties and associated levies imposed on solar systems.
+The author looks at the possible impact of import duty and tariff exemption on DRE products in the renewable energy sector.

 Before now, solar panels were classified under Heading 8541, which had exempted it from any import duty.
 However, with the reclassification of solar panels under Heading 8501, solar panels imported into the country will now be faced with import charges up to 10% in duties and Value-Added Taxes (VAT).
 The Nigerian Customs Service claimed “that the reclassification was due to the fact that all the solar panels that came into the country were equipped with elements (i.e. the diodes that control the direction of the current) that supplied power directly to either a motor or an electrolyser, and as long as these are included, it attracts duty”.
 Solar energy companies have continued to question the justification of imposing duties on solar panels by the NCS, citing that the customs code explicitly states that items classified under Heading 8501 apply to power DC generators with ‘moving parts’, meaning that solar panels would ordinarily not belong under this Heading.